micro-nova/AmpliPi/docs/MANUAL.md

 We understand you will probably be excited to power on your AmpliPi and try it out.
 To avoid damaging the unit, please read through this guide before installing and powering your AmpliPi unit!

 WARNING!!
 DO NOT CONNECT UNIT TO 230V MAINS WITHOUT FIRST SETTING INTERNAL MAINS POWER SWITCH.

+See the power section for more details on what changes are needed to suport 230V mains.

+## Mounting and unit placement

+Main Controllers and Zone Expanders both ship with built in 19" rackmount ears, so that they can be easily installed into a rack with mounting screws (not provided).

+Some things to keep in mind avoid overheating the unit:
+- Don't block the vent holes on the side
+- Don't allow dust to build up inside the unit to avoid overheading the unit.

 ## Speakers
 Each of AmpliPi's zone outputs can drive a 4-8 Ohm speaker pair, using the provided Phoenix connectors.
 Here is what the basic wiring diagram for a zone looks like: